KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 * [What are rvalues and how do they relate to move semantics?](#rvalues)

-   * Rvalues represent expiring/temporary values.
+   * Rvalues are expiring/temporary values.
    * Rvalues cannot be used directly, only through rvalue references
      <code>&amp;&amp;</code>.
    * Rvalue references allow specifying a function overload for an expiring